Course Title: Big Data Processing

 Note: This course has no hurdle requirements.

-This assessment task supports CLOs 1, 2 and 4
+This assessment task supports CLOs 1, 2, 4.

-In this task, you will design, implement, critically analyse and report on a substantial big data project.
+In this task, you will implement, critically analyse, and report a substantial big data solution of an existing data mining algorithm on a large data set.